-This virtual course held over two days is designed to provide a thorough background to the European natural gas markets.
+This virtual course held over four sessions is designed to provide a thorough background to the European natural gas markets.
 It will equip the delegate with the skills to understand why we trade natural gas and how this may be used for risk management to defend or increase margins, optimise assets and capture value.

 The course is highly interactive, making use of the latest technology, supported by the natural gas trading simulation, designed to give insight to trading strategy and reinforce learning objectives.

 During these challenging times, all virtual courses are being offered at a discounted rate.

 Enter code: C2020 on the booking form when checking out.

 Start Times Days 1 - 4: 09.00 London - 12.00 Dubai - 16.00 Singapore